Book 4 in the William Marshall Series

 I loved this book for all the same reasons that I enjoyed The Greatest Knight and The Scarlet Lion.
 It is actually really hard for me to differentiate how I feel about these books – but I loved them all!

 I can’t wait to read her other books that tie into the Marshall-Bigod stories – A Place Beyond Courage (UK release - about William Marshall’s father) and To Defy a King (about William’s daughter, Mahelt, and Roger’s son, Hugh).
-You can visit Elizabeth Chadwick at her website or visit one of her many blogs.

 You can read an excerpt from this book (well, actually from the printing of The Time For Singing, but it's virtually the same).
 Also, below is the book trailer: